 On entry to Key Stage One, children continue to learn to read and write through the daily delivery of the Read Write Inc. programme, building on the grapheme to phoneme correspondences learnt in the foundation stage.
 Composition of sentences is developed further throughout the Year One curriculum, particularly in the humanities.

-From Year Two, we teach writing using the school’s own bespoke plans.
-These follow a book-based approach, through which teachers use a range of texts to develop children’s reading and writing skills.
-A progression of engaging books and texts are planned through Years Two to Six, which include a range of authors and genres, including varied cultural and historical settings.
-These are paired with a range of different purposes for writing that our children have the opportunity to plan, draft and edit over time.
-The children’s writing process is supported by immersion in the book being studied, identification of its features and oral retelling – including opportunities for drama.
+From Year One, we teach writing using the school’s own bespoke plans.
+Following these plans, teachers use a range of texts to develop children’s reading and writing skills.
+A progression of engaging books and texts are planned through Years One to Six, which include a range of authors and themes, as well as including varied cultural and historical settings.
+The children’s writing process is supported by immersion in the book being studied, oral retelling, opportunities for drama and an emphasis of high-quality and technically accurate sentence-level writing.

 As the development of our children’s competence in the use of English is a school priority, additional opportunities for non-fiction writing take place frequently throughout the wider curriculum.
+Through writing across the curriculum, our children have the opportunity to plan, draft and edit over time.

-Mr. J. Dearing (English Subject Lead)
+Mr. J. Dearing (English Subject Lead

 [1] https://www.yorkmead.co.uk/toplevel